Crypto – What is it?

 - These aims can include social projects as well as wealth management

-- Crypto’s youth makes it more unpredictable
+- Crypto’s relatively new status makes it more unpredictable

 - Market volatility is more likely for all of these reasons